 Introduction

-With over $900 billion sent across the globe as remittances in 2024, we can safely say that remittance payments play a major role in driving the global economy.
-In fact, over 77 countries rely on remittances for around 3 per cent of their GDP, making them a key force in driving corporate growth and supporting families worldwide.
+India is the world’s single largest recipient of remittances, a position it has held for years.
+Globally, over 77 countries rely on remittances for around 3% of their GDP, making them a key force in driving corporate growth and supporting families worldwide.

 But the problem is there are multiple factors that throw a wrench in this drive towards growth like complex regulations, logistical barriers, and unpredictable currency fluctuations.